OUR OWN THANKSGIVING STORY

 2. David S. Katz, Sabbath and Sectarianism in Seventeenth-Century England, E.J.
 Brill, New York, 1988.

-1 Bampfield gives an account of this arrest in ``The Lord's Free Prisoner,'' available on the internet at
+1 Bampfield gives an account of this arrest in ``The Lord's Free Prisoner.”

 File translated fromT EXby T TH ,version 2.79.
 On 11 Nov 2000, 14:38.